monadbobo/skiplist-rust/readme.md

 - Iterator support for traversal
 - Configurable maximum height and branching factor
 - Written in safe Rust with minimal unsafe code
+- Memory management through a shared Arena allocator
+- No explicit delete operation (following LevelDB's design)

+## Memory Management

+The SkipList uses a shared `Arena` for memory allocation.
+This means:

+- All nodes are allocated from the Arena
+- There's no need for manual memory deallocation
+- The entire SkipList is deallocated when the Arena is dropped

 ## Usage